 While I am trying to maneuver around the underwater Everest, the seal swims right past me, rolling and somersaulting in the water as it passes me.
 The grace of the seal makes me feel like a complete clutz in comparison.
 It turns around and looks at me again as if inviting me to join.
 But after a minute of thought, it kicks its flippers and disappears in a whirl of bubbles.

 This pattern continues for about an hour.
 I swim around gawking at all the unusual life underwater and seals appear zipping, twirling, or torpedoing past me, sometimes close enough to touch.
 They look at me with their huge eyes full of puppy-like curiosity and then disappear in the distance.
 Their grace and agility in the water defy belief.
 They seem to be able to rapidly change their speed and direction without any visible movements.
-In the end, my experience of swimming with seals in Narooma was more like being swam with by the seals.
+In the end, my experience of swimming with seals in Narooma was completely managed by the seals.

 One huge seal has been spending that entire hour twirling on the surface with its flippers flicked above water in ultimate relaxation.
 I come as close as I dare, not wanting the swells to send me on a collision course, but the seal is utterly unconcerned with my presence and continues its effortless floating meditation.